Member states of the Arab League: Potential members and observers

 Only two countries where Arabic is an official language remain outside of the League, Chad and Mali.
 In Eritrea and South Sudan, although Arabic is not an official language, a dialect of the language is spoken by portions of the populations in these countries.
 Additionally, there are two other Arabic-speaking states with limited recognition, namely Sahrawi Arab Democratic Republic and Somaliland, but their disputed status being claimed by League members Morocco and Somalia respectively, makes their membership unlikely for the foreseeable future.

 Chad's membership was endorsed by the Egyptian government under Hosni Mubarak in 2010.
 Chad applied for membership on 25 March 2014.
 Arabic is one of its two official languages, some 12% of Chadians identify as Arab and around 900,000 are Arabic-speaking.
 Chad has had observer status since 2005.

 South Sudan declared its independence from League member state Sudan in July 2011.
 A clause in the Charter of the Arab League accords the right of territories that have seceded from an Arab League member state to join the organization.
 South Sudan has been assured full membership in the Arab League should its government choose to seek it.
 Instead, the nation could opt for observer status.
 It has indicated that it would not be joining the League since the government believes it does not meet the pre-conditions for membership, stating that: "The League requires that the countries must be Arabic-speaking countries that consider Arabic language the main language of the nation — on top of that, the league also requires that the people of that particular country must believe that they are Arabs.
 The people of Southern Sudan are not of Arabic origin, so I don't think there will be anybody in Southern Sudan who will consider joining the Arab League."
 In an interview with Asharq Al-Awsat, the Foreign Minister of South Sudan Deng Alor Kuol said: "South Sudan is the closest African country to the Arab world, and we speak a special kind of Arabic known as Juba Arabic."
 Sudan supports South Sudan’s request to join the Arab League.
 South Sudan applied for observer status in March 2018.

 The Sahrawi Arab Democratic Republic is not a member though it is recognized by some Arab League states.
 Its status is disputed, its territory being claimed by League member Morocco, which makes its membership unlikely for the foreseeable future.

 Latin America and the Caribbean are the home of a large, influential Arab population, who mostly reside in Mexico, Honduras, Argentina, Venezuela, Brazil, Colombia, Peru, Uruguay, Chile, Panama, Ecuador, Jamaica, Haiti and Guatemala.
-However, these countries use Spanish, Portuguese, English and French as official languages and have demonstrated little interest in joining the Arab League.
+However, these countries use Dutch, Spanish, Portuguese, English and French as official languages and have demonstrated little interest in joining the Arab League.
 Brazil and Venezuela are the only two observers in the League.